 U.S. Implementing 'Third Country' Rule On Central American Migrants Seeking Asylum

-The Departments of Justice and Homeland Security say immigrants and potential refugees from Central America who want to seek asylum in the U.S. must first apply for that status in the first country or countries they enter, rather than at the U.S. border.
+The Trump administration says asylum-seeking immigrants from Central America must first apply for refugee status in the first country or countries they enter, rather than at the U.S. border.
 The new federal rule will likely face court challenges, opening a new front in the battle over U.S. immigration policies.

-The interim final rule will take effect immediately after it's published in the Federal Register on Tuesday, DHS says.
+The interim final rule will take effect immediately after it is published in the Federal Register on Tuesday, according to the Departments of Justice and Homeland Security.

 The new policy applies specifically to the U.S.-Mexico border, saying that "an alien who enters or attempts to enter the United States across the southern border after failing to apply for protection in a third country outside the alien's country of citizenship, nationality, or last lawful habitual residence through which the alien transited en route to the United States is ineligible for asylum."

-"Until Congress can act, this interim rule will help reduce a major 'pull' factor driving irregular migration to the United States," Homeland Security Acting Secretary Kevin K. McAleenan said in a statement about the new rule.
+"Until Congress can act, this interim rule will help reduce a major 'pull' factor driving irregular migration to the United States," Homeland Security acting Secretary Kevin K. McAleenan said in a statement about the new rule.

 The policy shift would likely bring new pressures and officials burdens on Mexico and Guatemala, countries through which migrants and refugees often pass on their way to the U.S.

 The rule would set "a new bar to eligibility" for anyone seeking asylum in the U.S., according to a DHS news release.
-It also allows exceptions in three limited cases.
-From the DHS release:
+It also allows exceptions in three limited cases:

 "1) an alien who demonstrates that he or she applied for protection from persecution or torture in at least one of the countries through which the alien transited en route to the United States, and the alien received a final judgment denying the alien protection in such country;